 As Burroughs tumbled down Everest clinging to a handful of medals, plaques and trophies, he remembered something Slay told him: “He said, ‘hold on to everything in life with an open hand.’
 Whether it’s my wrestling career or the amount of money in your bank account, everything good comes from God.
 He’s provided me with everything I need to be content; there’s nothing in this world I need to be content.”

 In that moment, God revealed himself and Burroughs let go of his pride.
 He put his trust in God and his life began to change.

 “In our world it’s all about accumulation; people just want to gain things,” said Burroughs.
-“There’s no other thing in life that’s more fulfilling than a relationship with Jesus Christ.
-Contentment is one of the biggest things I learned, knowing that regardless of where you are in life, it’s all about being content with God’s provision.”
+“There’s no other thing in life that’s more fulfilling then a relationship with Jesus Christ.
+Contentment is one of the biggest things I learned, knowing that regardless of where you are in life, it’s all about being content with what God’s provision.”

 “This guy is definitely going to be the most decorated wrestler in the history of our sport,” said Carl Perry, Executive Director for FCA Wrestling.
 “This is the Michael Jordan of our sport.
 There’s a humility there that is impressive.
 He’s got this perspective that, ‘I’m not going to be defined by a gold medal, by a world championship.
 I’m going to be defined by my faith.’
 He is special.
 People are flocking to our sport that never have because we have Jordan Burroughs.
 Because of his faith, he’s bringing awareness to the Kingdom.”